mhagenow01/SimEngine3D/README.md

 backwards Euler for the given IVP (note the system does not evolve in time from the given starting configuration).
 I have provided a file simEngine3DA7P3.py which performs the Backwards Euler vs BDF (4th order) Convergence Analysis.
 It will plot the linear and log-log convergence plots as well as calculate the slopes on the log-log plot.

+## HW 8 - Dynamics Analysis
+I have provided a file simEngine3DA8P1.py which performs a dynamic analysis and creates plots for a single revolute pendulum.
+You can set the timestep and simulation length at the beginning of the file.
+I have provided a file simEngine3DA8P2.py which performs a dynamic analysis and creates plots for a double revolute pendulum.
+You can set the timestep and simulation length at the beginning of the file.